stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection3a_circuit_board_assembly.md

 88 boards are required.

-Parts file without an adjustable resistor and using surface mount components.
-Recommended.
-Link: (coming soon).
+HPS 0.8 - Parts file without an adjustable resistor and using surface mount components.
+Link: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps08

-Parts File with an adjustable resistor and using surface mount components: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps07.
+HPS 0.7 - Parts File with an adjustable resistor and using surface mount components.
+Link: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps07.

-Parts File without an adjustable resistor and using through-hole components: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps04
+HPS 0.4 - Parts File without an adjustable resistor and using through-hole components.
+Link: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps04

+HPS 0.8 is recommended for normal use cases.

 Make sure the CNY-70 and pin headers are oriented properly with respect to top and bottom of the boards.
 See *stem piano* video https://youtu.be/C9174TC4kLs?t=162.